 Nikki is an exhibiting illustrator, graphic designer, and videographer who joined the Office of Sustainability in Spring 2017.
 Her work is informed by her connection with nature, her meditation and yoga practices, and her passion for social and environmental justice.
 She is a graduate of the College of Charleston and holds a Bachelor of Arts in Studio Art and Communication.
 She has also studied art in Florence, Italy and at Penland School of Crafts in Spruce Pine, NC.
 Nikki is passionate about contributing her visual communication skills to movements that educate and empower communities in the name of Mother Earth.
 She has illustrated album art, logos, and posters, and she is currently illustrating a book on natural childbirth.
 She enjoys singing, percussion, ecstatic dance, and exploring diverse ecosystems.

 Social Media Intern

-Emma is a Senior at the College majoring in Communication with a minor in Environmental Studies.
+Emma Berry is a Senior at the college majoring in Communication with a minor in Environmental Studies.
 Her passion for sustainability intensified after she participated in an Alternative Spring Break trip during her spring break sophomore year.
 On the trip they learned about earth literacy while living in an off-grid community in the mountains of Washburn, Tennessee.
 Since then, Emma has tried to use her knowledge in communication to spread environmental awareness.
 Some of Emma’s other interests include traveling, listening and dancing to good music, and spending time relaxing at Folly Beach.